aman-ebay/google-cloud-python/dataproc/README.rst

 ~~~~~~~~~~

 -  Read the `Client Library Documentation`_ for Google Cloud Dataproc API
-   API to see other available methods on the client.
+   to see other available methods on the client.
 -  Read the `Google Cloud Dataproc API Product documentation`_ to learn
    more about the product and see How-to Guides.
 -  View this `repository’s main README`_ to see the full list of Cloud